MaxBarannikov/DocsRAG/README.md

 make health    # should show "embedder_backend": "onnx-fp32"
 ```

-See [Task 9 — Embedder ONNX optimization](#task-9--embedder-onnx-optimization) below for the numeric results and architectural decisions.
+See [Embedder ONNX optimization](#embedder-onnx-optimization) below for the numeric results and architectural decisions.

 ## Troubleshooting